ALERTS FOR WRITERS

 In 2009 the business finally abandoned its long-standing pretense that the agencies, editing service, and publishers were unaffiliated, consolidating all operations as Strategic Book Group, while continuing to use the other names more or less interchangeably.

 Fast forward to 2011, and yet another name change.
 The business was re-titled Strategic Book Publishing & Rights Agency, a.k.a.
 SBPRA.
-It also added an “international” arm called Publish On Demand Global, and its editing service got a new moniker as well: it’s now called Best Quality Editing Services.
-On web searches, most of the former names/websites now default to the current ones, though some of the old names still appear to be in use.
+It also added an “international” arm called Publish On Demand Global, and its editing service got a new moniker as well: Best Quality Editing Services.
+On web searches, most of the former names/websites were set to default to current ones, though some of the old names still appeared to be in use.